My Supplement Recommendations

 There are a lot of supplements out there which could be useful for some people (like vegans, women, marathoners, professional athletes, dudes on steroids, …) but I skipped them.
 If I would list every supplement that could be useful in some condition – this list would be endless and miss its target.

-If you got some question regarding these supplements or some other supplements, feel free to leave a comment.
+Anyways, if you got some questions regarding these supplements or some other supplements, feel free to leave a comment.

 I think everybody knows it.
 The monohydrate is the one with the most scientific backup- the many other forms don’t offer you any benefits.
 Expect the marketer – it fills their pockets even better.

 Creatine is used to enhance your maximum strength and is hard to eat enough solely with your regular nutrition.

 Just take 3-5g daily depending on your bodyweight.
 Don’t try to cycle it.
 There isn’t any benefit.
 The only thing that counts is that you get around 20g of creatine per week.

 More important than solely the amount of omega-3s consumed is the total omega-3 to omega-6 ratio.
 They have to be balanced.

 And – let’s be real – we all eat not enough fish.